forks across the damp tree bark surface

 - Range

-- Found throughout the North and South Islands on bark of native trees, rocks, and wood in damp, shaded forests.
+- Found throughout North and South Islands on bark of native trees, rocks, and wood.
 Most common in lowland and montane forests with high rainfall.
-Also found in temperate regions worldwide.
+Also found worldwide.

 - Endemism